MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/10-Ex2-3-use-loop-turn-insights-into-actions.md

 13. Review the results and then copy and paste the content into your Loop page.
 Delete any extraneous text that was copied and pasted along with the communication plan.

-14. In the next task, you will create an email for your Finance colleagues that includes a link to the Loop workspace that you created.
-Keep the Loop workspace open so that you can copy its link.
+14. In the next task, you create an email for your Finance colleagues that includes a link to the Loop workspace that you created.
+To copy the workspace link, select the **Share** dropdown at the top of the page, select **Workspace**, and then select **Copy Link**.
+Keep the Loop workspace open for now.